Cody Cropper: Hartford Athletic (loan)

 On August 17, 2019, Cropper was loaned to USL Championship side Hartford Athletic for the remainder of the season.
 He made his debut for Hartford on August 24, a 3–2 win over Atlanta United 2.
 Cropper started the final nine games of the season for Hartford, keeping one clean sheet.

 On November 21, 2019, New England declined their contract option on Cropper.

 Houston Dynamo

 On January 24, 2020, Cropper signed with MLS club Houston Dynamo.
 He did not make any appearances for the Dynamo in 2020, serving as the backup for Marko Marić.
 His contract option was declined by Houston following their 2020 season.

 FC Cincinnati

 On December 30, 2020, it was announced that Cropper had signed for FC Cincinnati ahead of their 2021 season.
 On August 27, 2021, Cropper was loaned to USL Championship side Memphis 901.
 He was waived by Cincinnati on September 15, 2021.

 Vancouver Whitecaps

 On March 15, 2022, Cropper was signed as a free agent by the Vancouver Whitecaps FC.
 He was signed for the 2022 season with a club option for 2023.
+During the 2022 Canadian Championship Cropper appeared in all four matches, notching one clean sheet while only conceding three goals.
+Cropper came up huge in the tournament's final as his goalkeeping led to a 5–3 shootout victory over Toronto FC to award Vancouver their first Canadian Championship since 2015.

 Orange County SC

 On March 14, 2023, Cropper signed with USL Championship side Orange County SC.
+On July 4, 2023, Cropper retired from playing professionally and become an assistant coach at University of St. Thomas.